edasdemirlab/edasdemirlab.github.io/_posts/2022-03-14-MOOC-introductory-guide.md

 ![kacd-temsili-foto](/assets/images/postimages/kacdagirisrehberi/kacd-giris-rehberi-1.png){: .align-right .erdi_width_30}

 It is very easy to access many types of content through the internet these days.
 For example, we can access instantly audio content using platforms like [Spotify](https://www.spotify.com/) or [Apple Music](https://music.apple.com/).
 Similarly, we can access video content such as movies and TV series even from our mobile phone with platforms like [Netflix](https://www.netflix.com/) and [Amazon Prime](https://www.primevideo.com/).
 However, accessing written content such as books and educational materials is still difficult and costly.
-There is no platform that fully address and solve this.
+No platform fully addresses and solves this.
 While this is the case, “Massive Open Online Course (MOOC)” offers a very strong promise:

 > Delivering hard-to-reach educational content to the masses for free using video, audio, and written materials through online platforms where participants can interact.

 I observe that many people around me are aware of the existence of MOOCs, but cannot provide sufficient internal motivation to start as they have not realized the potential here yet.
 I even know those who are tired of being exposed to the certificates of those who complete these courses on social media.

 Considering the increasing popularity of MOOC, I decided to prepare this mini-post series to share my knowledge, experience, and views on this subject.
 My motivation is to keep them organized for myself, and maybe be useful to others interested in this subject.
 My story with MOOCs started at the end of 2019.
 I have completed nearly twenty MOOCs so far in line with my career goals.
 I achieved radical changes within two years by combining the skills I acquired from MOOCs with my background.
 For example, I used the data analytics skills I gained from MOOCs in the oversea projects I completed on [UpWork](https://www.upwork.com/).
 I prepared this web page with the web design skills I learned and hosted it on [GitHub](https://www.github.com/) using the knowledge I gained about Git and Unix.
-I believe that maximum efficiency can be obtained from MOOC with a little internal motivation, reducing the time wasted in daily routine and making correct future plans.
+I believe that maximum efficiency can be obtained from MOOC with a little internal motivation, reducing the time wasted in daily routine and making correct plans.

 <i class="fas fa-quote-left"></i> By the way, I believe that MOOC is not a fundamental but a complementary education model.
 In other words, I am not sure if it offers oppurtunuties in terms of equality in education as it claims.
 Discussions on this issue are also still ongoing.
 For example, Hollands and Tirthali (2014) conducted a study on this at Columbia University's Faculty of Education and concluded that *"those who benefit from MOOC already have a good educational background, therefore MOOC even widens the gap between those who have difficulty in accessing education and those who do not"*.
 In this series of posts, I will put aside such discussions and focus on the positive aspects of MOOC to offer a beginner guide for those who don't know where to start. <i class="fas fa-quote-right"></i>
 {: .notice--info}

 This series of posts will consist of three guides:

-**1. An Introductory Guide to MOOC:** In this post, I'm basically talking about the key features of MOOC and demonstrate how can the courses on popular platforms be accessed for free.
+**1. An Introductory Guide to MOOC:** In this post, I'm talking about the key features of MOOC and demonstrate how can the courses on popular platforms be accessed for free.
 I also give some tips and clues for certificate lovers about the ways of getting free certificates from popular platforms.

 **2. An Introductory Guide to Data Science with MOOC:** In this post, I will present a beginner's guide for those who have a proper background, are interested in data science but do not know where to start.
 I will list the MOOCs I recommend, briefly explain their content, the order the courses should be taken, and the platforms the courses are on.